Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 To install Gemini or Memento as a standalone server, follow the same process as installing a Sprout node, but don't add them to the existing Sprout DNS cluster.

 The `sprout_hostname` setting in `/etc/clearwater/shared_config` on standalone application servers should be set to the cluster of the standalone application servers, for example, `memento.cw-ngv.com`.

+### I-CSCF configuration

+The I-CSCF is responsible for sending requests to the correct S-CSCF.
+It queries the HSS, but if the HSS doesn't have a configured S-CSCF for the subscriber then it needs to select an S-CSCF itself.
+You can configure what S-CSCFs are available to the I-CSCF by editing the `/etc/clearwater/s-cscf.json` file.

+This file stores the configuration of each S-CSCF, their capabilities, and their relative weighting and priorities.
+The format of the file is as follows:

+    {
+       "s-cscfs" : [
+           {   "server" : "<S-CSCF URI>",
+               "priority" : <priority>,
+               "weight" : <weight>,
+               "capabilities" : [<comma separated capabilities>]
+           }
+       ]
+    }

+To change the I-CSCF configuration, edit this file on any Sprout node, then upload it to the shared configuration database by running `sudo /usr/share/clearwater/clearwater-config-manager/scripts/upload_scscf_json`.